 Regardless of the number of years of sobriety a person has achieved, setbacks can happen.
 Up to 60 percent of addicted individuals return to using substances at some point in their recovery.
 Relapse is a reality, but it is preventable.
 Often, feelings of isolation or low self-worth can factor into a person’s decision to use again.
 By forming meaningful connections, those struggling with addiction can rediscover how to have sober fun while fostering self-confidence and self-awareness.

 “Addiction is an issue that affects everyone: individuals, families, and entire communities.
 By opening up discussions about addiction and improving access to support services, community leaders can equip struggling individuals and families with the tools they need to move forward and lead productive, rewarding lives in recovery,” says Kreisz.
 “Recovery is hard work, but through collective efforts, we can assure people that it is worth maintaining and celebrating.”

-For additional information on addiction and finding support, contact a local treatment center.
+For additional information on addiction and finding support this National Recovery Month, contact a local treatment center.